Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{ense} crowd counting is an important topic in computer vision.
-Especially after the outbreak of coronavirus disease (COVID-19), it plays an more essential role in video surveillance, public safety, and crowd analysis\cite{TCSVT1, TCSVT2, TCSVT3, TCSVT4, TNNLS2, TNNLS3, TNNLS4, TNNLS5}.
-Most recent state-of-the-art works generate pseudo density map by smoothing the sparse annotated points and then train a CNN model by regressing the value at each pixel in this density map.
+Especially after the outbreak of coronavirus disease (COVID-19), it plays a more essential role in video surveillance, public safety, and crowd analysis\cite{TCSVT1, TCSVT2, TCSVT3, TCSVT4, TNNLS2, TNNLS3, TNNLS4, TNNLS5}.
+Most recent state-of-the-art works generate a pseudo density map by smoothing the sparse annotated points and then train a CNN model by regressing the value at each pixel in this density map.
 However, as shown in Figure \ref{fig:introduce1}, a major challenge for the task is the extremely large scale variation of crowds, which arises from the wide viewing angle of cameras and the 2D perspective projection.

-In recent years, numerous methods for handing large scale variations have be proposed.
-One feasible workaround is to adopt multi-column convolution neural network (CNN), which aggregate several branches with different receptive fields for extracting multi-scale feature \cite{MCNN, switch-CNN}.
+In recent years, numerous methods for handling large scale variations have been proposed.
+One feasible workaround is to adopt a multi-column convolution neural network (CNN), which aggregates several branches with different receptive fields for extracting multi-scale features \cite{MCNN, switch-CNN}.
 The scale variations in images are continuous, while these methods only consider several discrete receptive fields.
-They are unable to cover the continuous scale variation, which lead to feature redundancy among different branches \cite{CSRNet}.
-Consider simplifying network architecture, some methods deploy single and deeper CNNs to combine features from different layers \cite{SaCNN}.
-They usually aggregate the features from different layers in a scale-agnostic way, which may lead to the inconsistent mapping between feature levels and target scales \cite{SASNet}.
+They are unable to cover the continuous scale variation, which leads to feature redundancy among different branches \cite{CSRNet}.
+Considering simplifying network architecture, some methods deploy single and deeper CNNs to combine features from different layers \cite{SaCNN}.
+They usually aggregate the features from different layers in a scale-agnostic way, which may lead to an inconsistent mapping between feature levels and target scales \cite{SASNet}.
 The two kinds of aforementioned methods benefit from the multi-scale feature representations and have achieved inspiring performances.
-However, due to the limited respective field and presentation ability of CNN, it is still very difficult to accurately estimate the count in sparse and dense regions in the same time.
+However, due to the limited respective field and presentation ability of CNN, it is still very difficult to accurately estimate the count in sparse and dense regions at the same time.